filecoin-project/filecoin-docs/docs/install-filecoin/README.md

 ##### Graphics cards

 GPUs are a must for getting block rewards.
-These graphics cards have been confirmed to generate SNARKs quickly enough to successfully mine blocks on the Lotus Testnet: asdasdas
+These graphics cards have been confirmed to generate SNARKs quickly enough to successfully mine blocks on the Lotus Testnet:

 - GeForce RTX 2080 Ti
 - GeForce RTX 2080 SUPER